corytodd/bender/readme.md

 # Bender
 A YAML driven binary file viewer

 This program reads in a binary file specification written in YAML and emits neat, formatted data to your console.

+## Why Use Bender

+Parsing binary files containing arbitrary and dynamic can be tedious.
+A typical use case would be serialized binary data consumed by space-constrained device.
+You might not need a parser, perhaps you have safely figured out a struct packing scheme to read and write the data.
+However, when you want to peek at the data from outside of your application, you must write a parser or use some type of hex dump application.

+Bender allows you to define you binary layout in plain-text to control how the contents are rendered for you.
+This tool really shines when you have non-trivial data structures with dynamic layouts.

 1) Define your YAML spec
 2) Feed YAML spec and a binary to Bender